Worried About Surviving College?

 You’d be surprised how much this can help.
 The notes and hand-me-down projects are there, but more than that, seniors will guide you through your most emotionally tumultuous period of college.
-They’ll guide you on how to approach your academics, what to expect from teachers, where to go to buy what, which books to refer to or more importantly, not to refer to, what internships to do, which committees to join; all of which is neither exclusive nor exhaustive.
+They’ll guide you on how to approach your academics, what to expect from teachers, where to go to buy what, which books to refer to or more importantly, not to refer to, what internships to do, and which committees to join; all of which is neither exclusive nor exhaustive.

 2. Jot Down the Food Joints

 Being a committed non-vegetarian in a largely vegetarian place can be stressful, especially when your cravings are a step more than KFC buckets or McDonald’s fillet burgers.
-I admit I was stupid not to have done that earlier, because, as I found out later, and by later I mean a week before sem ended, was this amazing non-vegetarian place just opposite to my college, famously called the galla, which served up some amazing chicken dishes in their dirty plastic plates and even dirtier ambience.
+I admit I was stupid not to have done that earlier, because, as I found out later, and by later I mean a week before sem ended, was this amazing non-vegetarian place just opposite my college, famously called the galla, which served up some amazing chicken dishes in their dirty plastic plates and even dirtier ambiance.
 But then again, desperation can make people do wonders.
-Don’t be like me; be smarter and find the nearest food joints, jot down their specialities and be a happy child for the next as many months you will be in for the semester.
+Don’t be like me; be smarter and find the nearest food joints, jot down their specialties and be a happy child for the next as many months you will be in for the semester.

 3. Take Cognizance of the Extra Help

 You know the Xerox guy or the woman who comes and cleans your room?
 No?
 Well, change it.
 Get to know these people, and trust me; it can make life a lot easier.
 This is one tip that was handed down to me by a senior, and quite truly, it helped.

 4. Befriend the Possible Toppers